David Hardingham: Career

 Following the FOM Selected Resorts Boycott campaign Hardingham was accused of trying to bring about a collapse of the Maldives tourism industry, a charge he strongly denies as he has always argued that the idea of the selected boycott was to apply the restrictions only to those resorts associated closely with the regime while strongly encouraging visits to other resorts and to the Maldives.

 Hardingham and Sarah Mahir of FOM met regularly with the UK Conservative Party Human Rights Commission and engaged their help to closely monitor the political and human rights situation in the Maldives.
 Members of the Commission tabled several Parliamentary Questions and Early Day Motions regarding human rights abuses in the Maldives.

 He was UK crossing coordinator and liaison during Guin Batten's successful rowing crossing of the Zero Degree Channel on 30 March 2010 (between Huvadhoo Atoll and Foammulah Island), a distance of approximately 60 km.

 The Consulate in Salisbury was officially inaugurated at an opening ceremony on 9 July 2010, attended by the Maldives High Commissioner Dr Farah Faizal and local MP for Salisbury John Glen.

 Hardingham has promoted guesthouse tourism in the Maldives saying that, at a time of growing competition from other luxury destinations, the growth of guesthouse tourism in the Maldives would bring more direct economic benefit to the islanders.

-Hardingham and FOM colleagues are currently involved in bringing skilled volunteers, starting with teachers and medics, to the Maldives from the UK.
+In 2010 Hardingham and FOM colleagues were involved in bringing skilled volunteers, teachers and medics, to the Maldives from the UK.

 Hardingham resigned from his post as Honorary Consul to the Maldives during the coup that led to the overthrow of President Nasheed.